-CFK will utilize the Incident Command System (ICS) in response to a declared college state of emergency.
+CFK will utilize the Incident Command System (ICS) in response to a declared College state of emergency.
 A basic premise of NIMS is that incidents typically are managed at the local level first.
 The CFK EMP assumes that all emergencies will start at the campus level.
-The Emergency Management Team will operate as separate incidents and become branches within the MDC Incident Complex structure depending on the type and severity of the emergency and how many campuses are impacted.
+The EMT will operate as separate incidents and become branches within the CFK structure depending on the type and severity of the emergency and how many locations are impacted.